bormaxi8080/starred/README.md

 ## Rust

+- [kaplanelad/shellfirm](https://github.com/kaplanelad/shellfirm) - Intercept any risky patterns (default or defined by you) and prompt you a small challenge for double verification
 - [mcronce/oci-registry](https://github.com/mcronce/oci-registry) -
-- [vxfemboy/ghostport](https://github.com/vxfemboy/ghostport) - A high-performance port spoofing tool built in Rust.
+- [JMP-0xFF/ghostport](https://github.com/JMP-0xFF/ghostport) - A high-performance port spoofing tool built in Rust.
 Confuse port scanners with dynamic service emulation across all ports.
 Features customizable signatures, efficient async handling, and easy traffic
 - [FedericoBruzzone/tgt](https://github.com/FedericoBruzzone/tgt) - TUI for Telegram written in Rust 🦀
 - [pythops/oryx](https://github.com/pythops/oryx) - 🕵️‍♂️ TUI for sniffing network traffic using eBPF on Linux
 - [skytable/skytable](https://github.com/skytable/skytable) - Skytable is a modern scalable NoSQL database with BlueQL, designed for performance, scalability and flexibility.
 Skytable gives you spaces, models, data types, complex collections and more to build po